daemonraco/toobasic/docs/shelltools.md

 Once again, let's use a simple example to understand how it works.
 Suppose we have a strict site where inactive users get removed, so, if you haven't logged in the last 3 months you loose your account.
-For this, you created a _model_ saved at __ROOTDIR/site/models/Users.php__ that allowes you to remove inactive users and your tried to use it in your log-in service.
+For this, you created a _model_ saved at __ROOTDIR/site/models/Users.php__ that allows you to remove inactive users and your tried to use it in your log-in service.
 Using it there was a good idea at first but your site now have thousands and thousands of users and that operation is taking a long time.
 Let's port that idea into a _shell tool_ so it could be executed in the server whenever your site admin sees it fit.